-A photogenic canid that is both scavenger and hunter, jackals are an adorable sight on safari.
+A photogenic canid that is both scavenger and hunter, jackals, are an adorable sight on safari.
 They are a monogamous African animal that mate for life.

 A number of smaller cats roam the African savannah.
 Most of these are nocturnal and spend their days hiding in high grass.

 Servals are slender and look a bit like miniature cheetahs.
-On a nighttime game drive you should look for their luminescent eyes around a river or waterhole.
+On a nighttime game drive, you should look for their luminescent eyes around a river or waterhole.

 Caracals are a nocturnal lynx species with pointed ears and smooth golden fur.
-While they can hunt gazelle like springbok, it is very rare to see this African animal out in the open.
+While they can hunt gazelle-like springbok, it is very rare to see this African animal out in the open.

-On safari you can also come across animals like the African wild cat.
+On safari, you can also come across animals like the African wildcat.

 Small nocturnal predators

-When night falls a new cast of African animals assembles, on the savannah and in the forest.
+When night falls, a new cast of African animals assembles on the savannah and in the forest.

-Large and Iconic African Animals
+Large and Iconic Animals in Africa

 Most safari reverie is dominated by the largest and most iconic animals.
-These African animals have come to symbolise a continent.
+These African animals have come to symbolize a continent.
 Most are also symbols of a disappearing world as they are critically endangered.

-Differences occur, such as desert-adapted elephants that travel huge distances across the Kalahari, and the big tuskers of South Africa’s Tembe Elephant Park.
+Differences occur, such as desert-adapted elephants that travel huge distances across the Kalahari and the big tuskers of South Africa’s Tembe Elephant Park.

-It is worth comparing African elephants vs Asian elephants, to understand just how big and untamed these giants can be.
+It is worth comparing African elephants vs Asian elephants to understand just how big and untamed these giants can be.

 One elephant is an incredible sight.
 A herd of elephants is more impressive.
 Sometimes you can see hundreds of elephants in the same panorama, such as the more than 100,000 elephants of Chobe National Park.

 White rhinos are larger and more abundant.
-They are grazers while black rhinos have a hooked lip and are browsers.
+They are grazers, while black rhinos have a hooked lip and are browsers.

-The commonly forgotten fifth member of the big five, Cape buffalo are aggressive and dangerous.
+The commonly forgotten fifth member of the big five, Cape buffalo, are aggressive and dangerous.
 Some may say that these African animals are big unruly burls of fur that chomp and chew all day.
 But they do have a certain beauty.

 Herds of bachelor males are dangerous and known to charge safari vehicles.
 However, female family groups are usually sedate so you can get close to them on walking safaris.

 Rumbustious yet famously cute, hippos kill more people than any other large African animal.
 Never come between a hippo and the water, because you don’t want two tons of bulk charging straight at you.

-They spend the day in the water, wading and wallowing and keeping cool.
+They spend the day in the water, wading and wallowing, and keeping cool.
 Then they spend every evening grazing.
 Dusk is the best time to see them, as they emerge from rivers and waterholes.

 Pygmy hippos are endangered.
-They are endemic to parts of West Africa and as their name suggests, they are smaller than their common hippo cousins.
+They are endemic to parts of West Africa, and as their name suggests, they are smaller than their common hippo cousins.

 There are nine distinctive subspecies, defined by their specific markings.
 None of these subspecies have overlapping ranges, so it is not known if they can mate and produce fertile offspring.

-Three Other Famous African Animals
+More Famous African Animals

-On an African safari there are some animals you simply cannot miss.
+On an African safari, there are some animals you simply cannot miss.
 These African animals are widespread and abundant, so you should see them on nearly every safari.

 These zebra gather in their hundreds of thousands as part of the great wildebeest migration.
 Researchers have also uncovered a great zebra migration across the Nxai Pan.

-Mountain zebra are squat and hardy African animals, found on woodland slopes in Namibia and South Africa.
+Mountain zebra are squat and hardy African animals found on woodland slopes in Namibia and South Africa.

-Commonly referred to by their Swahili nickname of pumbaa, warthogs are curious creatures with pointed tusks and mischievous faces.
+Commonly referred to by their Swahili nickname of Pumbaa, warthogs are curious creatures with pointed tusks and mischievous faces.

 They can be easily spooked, found scurrying about the savannah with their tails up in the air.
 Warthogs are common prey for plenty of predators but they can defend themselves, so don’t get too close to them on a safari.